JonasToth/HighIntegrityTooling/README.md

 ### 8.1 Type names

 ### 8.2 Meaning of declarators
+#### 8.2.1 Make parameter names absent or identical in all declarations
+- there is a check in readability or so
+#### 8.2.2 Do not declare functions with an excessive number of parameters
+- readability-function-size in review
+#### 8.2.3 Pass small objects with a trivial copy constructor by value
+#### 8.2.4 Do not pass std::unique_ptr by const reference

 ### 8.3 Function definitions
+#### 8.3.1 Do not write functions with an excessive McCabe Cyclomatic Complexity
+- readability-function-size
+#### 8.3.2 Do not write functions with a high static program path count
+- readability-function-size
+#### 8.3.3 Do not use default arguments
+#### 8.3.4 Define =delete functions with parameters of type rvalue reference to const

 ### 8.4 Initializers
+#### 8.4.1 Do not access an invalid object or an object with indeterminate value
+- use after move is implemented
+#### 8.4.2 Ensure that a braced aggregate initializer matches the layout of the aggregate object

 ## 9 Classes

 ### 9.1 Member functions
+#### 9.1.1 Declare static any member function that does not require this.
+Alternatively, declare const any member function that does not modify the externally visible state of the object
+#### 9.1.2 Make default arguments the same or absent when overriding a virtual function
+#### 9.1.3 Do not return non-const handles to class data from const member functions
+#### 9.1.4 Do not write member functions which return non-const handles to data less accessible than the member function
+#### 9.1.5 Do not introduce virtual functions in a final class

 ### 9.2 Bit-fields